programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   * A [GitHub](https://github.com) account
   * Have [git](https://git-scm.com/doc) ready to use in command line or have [GitHub Desktop](https://desktop.github.com/) installed

 Optional: Jupyter Notebook.
-If you prefer to run the code example in Jupyter Notebook, you'll need to install it (see [this lesson for instructions](https://programminghistorian.org/en/lessons/jupyter-notebooks#installing-jupyter-notebooks)).
+If you prefer to run the code example for RQ1 in Jupyter Notebook, you'll need to install it (see [this lesson for instructions](https://programminghistorian.org/en/lessons/jupyter-notebooks#installing-jupyter-notebooks)).

 ### Create a Virtual Environment
-To avoid conflicts in library versions among multiple Python projects, it is a common good practice to create a virtual environment for each project.
+To avoid conflicts in library versions among multiple Python projects, it is a good practice to create a virtual environment for each project.
 You will do so for this lesson.

 There are several ways to create a virtual environment.
 One way is to use `conda` ([see this lesson for more details](https://programminghistorian.org/en/lessons/visualizing-with-bokeh#prerequisites)).
 This is a good option if you are already using [Anaconda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=anaconda#anaconda) for more data-science-oriented projects.
 Assuming that you are starting fresh, it would be more appropriate to go for a more lightweight method by using [virtualenv](https://virtualenv.pypa.io/en/latest/).
 To install, open a command line window and run `$pip install virtualenv`.